 BCCNM and the College of Nurses of Ontario (CNO) have partnered with the

-four key documents informing the development of the exam:
+Four key documents informed the development of the REx-PN:

 On Sept.
-1, 2020, the Entry-Level Competencies for Licensed Practical Nurses, a set of national entry-to-practice competencies for PNs across the country, came into effect.
-These competencies, approved by the BCCNM Board, are based on input from educators in nursing programs, recent LPN graduates, current LPNs, and other stakeholders across Canada.
+1, 2020, the Entry-Level Competencies for Licensed Practical Nurses, a set of national entry-to-practice competencies for LPNs across the country, came into effect.
+These competencies, approved by the BCCNM board, are based on input from educators in nursing programs, recent LPN graduates, current LPNs, and other stakeholders across Canada.

-Practice Analysis was conducted in early 2019, and included participants from both B.C. and Ontario.
-A panel of subject matter experts was assembled, a list of LPN activities was created and incorporated into a survey that was sent to newly licensed LPNs.
+Practice analysis was conducted in early 2019 and included participants from both B.C. and Ontario.
+A panel of subject matter experts was assembled, and a list of LPN activities was created and incorporated into a survey that was sent to newly licensed LPNs.
 We then collected and analyzed the data.

 The national entry-level/entry-to-practice competencies were also mapped to the practice analysis to ensure the exam includes competencies essential for safe nursing practice.